 But unless you’re an extreme heat seeker, that pepper you tried is far milder than the peppers that reach the top of the Scoville Scale.
 The Scoville Heat Unit (SHU) is a subjective scale used for measuring the spicy heat of peppers (and other hot foods).
-It’s a function of capsaicin concentration, though it’s not as accurate as the actual measurement of the capsaicin content of a pepper because it’s assessed empirically by panels of testers.
+It’s a function of capsaicin concentration, though it’s not as accurate as of the actual measurement of the capsaicin content of pepper because it’s assessed empirically by panels of testers.

 In ascending order, here’s how the hottest peppers in the world rank.
 (Fyi, we’ve blown right past the rather tame jalapeño.)

 The Madame Jeanette hails from Suriname and is a lovely smooth, yellow pod that packs a surprising punch.
 Named for a prostitute from Paramaribo, it has neither fruity nor floral undertones — it’s just hot.
 The Madame Jeanette can commonly be found in traditional Suriname and Antillean cuisine, often tossed into dishes whole to add spice to every bite.

 21. Scotch Bonnet (100,000-350,000 SHU)